Skip to content

 Is Copenhagen expensive for a wedding?

-Summer (June through August) is the ideal wedding season: temperatures between 18°C and 25°C, long daylight hours (up to 17 hours in June), and generally pleasant weather.
-Rain is possible year-round, so always have an indoor contingency.
-May and September are slightly cooler but still pleasant.
-Winter weddings are possible and have a magical hygge quality — short days, candlelight, and cosy indoor venues — but expect temperatures between 0°C and 5°C.
+Summer (June through August) is the ideal wedding season: temperatures between 18°C and 25°C, long daylight hours (up to 17 hours in June), and generally pleasant weather with occasional rain.
+May and September are slightly cooler but still lovely for outdoor celebrations.
+Winter weddings have their own hygge-infused magic — short days, candlelight, and cosy indoor venues — but expect temperatures between 0°C and 5°C. Always have an indoor contingency regardless of season.